- 4 minutes to read

 Step 4: Set the end match

-2. Match date (the date) - ([0-9]{4}-[0-9]{2}-[0-9]{2}[T\\s]?[0-9]{2}:[0-9]{2}:[0-9]{2}\\.[0-9]{3}(\\+[0-9]{2}:[0-9]{2})?)
+2. Match date: ([0-9]{4}-[0-9]{2}-[0-9]{2}[T\\s]?[0-9]{2}:[0-9]{2}:[0-9]{2}\\.[0-9]{3}(\\+[0-9]{2}:[0-9]{2})?)

-3. Matched date groups - 1
+3. Matched date groups: 1

-5. Matched value groups with this RegEx expression is 1
+5. Matched value groups: 1

 End match

-7. Warning Time-Span - Enter the time-span allowed before a Warning alert is issued.
-For example, 0.00:10:00
+1. Warning Time-Span: Enter the allowed time before a Warning alert (e.g., 0.00:10:00)

-8. Error Time-Span - Enter the time-span allowed before an Error alert is issued.
-For example, 0.00:30:00
+2. Error Time-Span: Enter the allowed time before an Error alert (e.g., 0.00:30:00)

-Next, select what files to include in the Monitoring.
+Choose which files to include in monitoring:

 2. Select the time option (Modified after clear date-time)